corda/corda/docs/source/contract-upgrade.rst

 While every care is taken in development of contract code, inevitably upgrades will be required to fix bugs (in either design or implementation).
 Upgrades can involve a substitution of one version of the contract code for another or changing to a different contract that understands how to migrate the existing state objects.
-State objects refer to the contract code (by hash) they are intended for, and even where state objects can be used with different contract versions, changing this value requires issuing a new state object.
+When state objects are added as outputs to transactions, they are linked to the contract code they are intended for via the ``StateAndContract`` type.
+Changing a state's contract only requires substituting one ``ContractClassName`` for another.

 Workflow
 --------